 Joshua Harker (b.1970) is an American artist considered a pioneer & visionary in 3D printed art & sculpture.
-His series of “unmakeable” technically complex tangles is credited as the first to break the “design & manufacturing possibility threshold”.
+His series of “unmakeable” technically complex tangles is credited as the first to break the design & manufacturing threshold of possibility.
 His pursuit of a process to bring his works into the 3rd dimension culminated after nearly 20 years in a perfect storm of software development, materials engineering, & 3d printing technology advancements.
 He went on to navigate the creation of his “Tangle” series in the archival material of cast bronze, thus bridging the traditional techniques of the past with technology of the present.
 To fully appreciate the gravity of the pieces one must understand the practical impossibilities of their existence.
 This has been considered a landmark event in the history of sculpture & the chronology of the 3D printed medium & has made him one of the most recognized artists in the field.

-Bolstered by the advent of sculptural softwares, 3D printing technologies and material engineering, my visions are now able to be realized sculpturally in archival materials.
-Never before have forms of this organic complexity been able to be developed and reproduced.
-Previous processes simply did not allow for it.
+“Bolstered by the advent of organic modeling software, 3D printing technologies and material engineering, my visions are now able to be realized sculpturally in archival materials.
+Never before have forms of this organic complexity been able to be created.
 This boon of technology is a revolutionary time for the arts and one which will be boldly marked in history.
-I am honored to be considered one the pioneers in the medium.
+I am honored to be considered one the pioneers in the medium.”